-when i started recording SLEEPWALK i had this idea to “pay” people for contributing to my album by offering to record a song of theirs for free. i have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by the music of mine they sing or play on. but i liked the idea of a musical trade, and i thought some fun might come out of recording people i hadn’t worked with before, assuming anyone took me up on the offer.
+When I started recording SLEEPWALK, I had this idea to “pay” people for contributing to my album by offering to record a song of theirs for free.
+I have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by the music of mine they sing or play on.
+But I liked the idea of a musical trade.
+I thought some fun might come out of recording people O hadn’t worked with before, assuming anyone took me up on the offer.

-i don’t put my name out there as someone who does that kind of work, because it’s not a regular thing for me. these days i’m pretty selective in who i’ll work with when it comes to recording music that isn’t my own. to be blunt, if i don’t feel any connection with your music, i don’t see the point. i don’t charge enough to make musical work i can’t get enthusiastic about worthwhile. and if you want something that sounds like it’s been polished to death (a lot of engineers, producers, and artists seem to work very hard at achieving the sonic equivalent of a giant waxed, photoshopped-to-death scrotum), i’m the absolute last person you want to call.
+I don’t put my name out there as someone who does that kind of work, because it’s not a regular thing for me.
+These days I’m pretty selective in who I’ll work with when it comes to recording music that isn’t my own.
+If I don’t feel any connection with the music, I don’t see the point.
+I don’t charge enough to make musical work I can’t get enthusiastic about worthwhile.
+And if you want something that sounds like it’s been polished to death, I’m the absolute last person you want to call.

-on the other hand, if you want something imperfect that reflects the way you actually sound, without pitch-correction or sound replacement or laser hair removal or guided trigonometry, maybe i’m not the worst choice.
+On the other hand, if you want something imperfect that reflects the way you actually sound, without pitch-correction, sound replacement, laser hair removal, or guided trigonometry, maybe I’m not the worst choice.

-she has a very dynamic way of singing and playing guitar. songs will ramp up from whisper-quiet to intense strumming and belting without warning. and it’s not belting in the “i am singing loud because loud loud oh my god hear how loud i am” way. it’s more like her emotions are exploding out of her throat and this is the only way she can redirect them so they won’t explode you too.
+She has a very dynamic way of singing and playing guitar.
+Songs will ramp up from whisper-quiet to intense strumming and belting without warning.
+It’s not belting in the “I am singing loud because loud loud oh my God hear how loud I am” way.
+It’s more like her emotions are exploding out of her throat and this is the only way she can redirect them so they won’t explode you too.

-anyway. about that imperfection thing. there are brief drop-outs in two songs you can hear if you’re listening on headphones, where a finger or a shirt sleeve touches the capsule of one of the super-sensitive neumann KM184s pointed at the 65-year-old gibson LG-2 that’s become my default “you play guitar the right way? here’s something in standard tuning!” axe. and you can catch a car horn honking outside at the tail end of the penultimate song’s fade.
+There are brief drop-outs in two songs you can hear if you’re listening on headphones, where a finger or a shirt sleeve touches the capsule of one of the hyper-sensitive Neumann KM184s pointed at the sixty-six-year-old gibson LG-2 that’s become my default “leave it in standard tuning for people who play guitar the right way” axe.
+And you can catch a car horn honking outside at the tail end of the penultimate song’s fade.

-though i’m still a little surprised zara chose to record this album with me, i’m glad she did. that voice all on its own is about three hundred different kinds of special, and it’s surreal to hear it coming through your headphones not as a record of a past performance but as a thing happening in the room that you’re a part of capturing.
+Though I’m still a little surprised Zara chose to record this album and its followup with me, I’m glad she did.
+That voice all on its own is about three hundred different kinds of special, and it’s surreal to hear it coming through your headphones not as a record of a past performance but as a thing happening in the room that you’re a part of capturing.